 Do all arrests lead to an arraignment in Las Vegas, NV?

 Most, but not all.
-After someone is arrested in Nevada pursuant to NRS 171.104, the D.A. conducts a pre-file investigation in Nevada to see if there is sufficient evidence to convict the arrestee of the crime.
+After someone is arrested in Nevada pursuant to NRS 171.104, the D.A. conducts a pre-file investigation to see if there is sufficient evidence to convict the arrestee of the crime.
 If prosecutors believe they have a weak case, charges will not be brought and the arraignment will be canceled.
 If prosecutors believe they have a strong case, the arraignment will go as planned.

 What happens at an arraignment?